patmood/git-time-machine/README.md

 ## TODO

-- Get the next batch of commits in a series
+- After fetch for series of commits, use the time of the first commit to get a series 'until' the first one. ie, get the history
 - Check how it works with branches
 - Authenticate requests https://gist.github.com/hannestyden/563893